 The shortcut should now be available on your desktop.

-In the wizard, type in or paste the web address of the page you are trying to create a shortcut to.
+In the wizard, type in or copy and paste the web address of the page you are trying to create a shortcut to.
 Then, click or tap on Next.

 The default name for your shortcut is “New Internet Shortcut,“ so you might want to change it to something else to avoid confusion.
 When you are done, click or tap on Finish.

-The first time you use a web page shortcut, Windows 10 asks in a pop-up window how you want to open the file.
-Click or tap on Internet Browser, make sure to check the option to “Always use this app to open .url files,“ and press OK.
+The first time you use a web page shortcut, Windows asks in a pop-up window how you want to open the file.
+Click or tap on your preferred web browser, make sure to check the option to "Always use this app" and press OK.

 This opens the target link of your shortcut in your default browser.
 At the same time, the icon for the shortcut is replaced by a variation of the icon used by your default web browser.
-The same icon is used for all the shortcuts to web pages you create from now on.
+The same icon (and the same browser) is used for all the shortcuts to web pages you create from now on.

 TIP: To learn how to change a shortcut’s icon, read How to change the icon of any shortcut in Windows.

-Windows 10 allows users to create shortcuts for all the items listed in the Start Menu.
-To begin, open the Start Menu by pressing the Windows key on your keyboard and find the item you are looking for in the apps list.
+Find the item you are looking for in the All apps list.
 Then, click or tap on it, but do not release.
-Hold down the mouse button or do not take your finger off the screen, and drag the item to the desktop.
+Hold down the mouse button or keep your finger on the screen, and drag the item to the desktop.
 When the text Link appears next to your cursor, you can drop the item anywhere on your desktop to create a shortcut.

 Alternatively, you can also grab any of the shortcuts and tiles from the right side of the Start Menu the same way, and you can drag and drop them on the desktop with the same results.

-In both these cases, dragging and dropping creates a new shortcut, leaving the original shortcut or tile in its place.
+In all these cases, dragging and dropping creates a new shortcut, leaving the original shortcut or tile in its place.

 Unlike the other option, a shortcut to the selected item is created in the same folder as the original file, and you can move that shortcut to another location.